Sage-Bionetworks/genie-bpc-pipeline/README.md

 This NextFlow workflow runs a preliminary version of the GENIE BPC pipeline for the initial steps of processing data uploads.

 Workflow proceses
-1. Extract SYNAPSE_AUTH_TOKEN from .synapseConfig file.
-This is necessary because the second step is a containerized R script that requires Synapse personal access token to be passes as a parameter or an environmental variable.
+1. Check cohort selection against list of valid cohorts specified in the `nextflow.config` file
+2. Extract SYNAPSE_AUTH_TOKEN from .synapseConfig file.
-2. Run the upload QA report to detect error level issues.
+3. Run the upload QA report to detect error level issues.
 This containerized R script returns an exit code corresponding to the number of issues detected.
 If the number of issues is 0, the workflow continues.
 If the number of issues is greater than 0, the workflow stops with an error.
-3. Run the upload QA report to detect warning level issues.
+4. Run the upload QA report to detect warning level issues.
-4. Merge and uncode the REDCap dataset corresponding to the cohort specified in `nextflow.config` file.
+5. Merge and uncode the REDCap dataset corresponding to the cohort.
-5. Update Synapse tables with the merged and uncoded data.
+6. Update Synapse tables with the merged and uncoded data.
-6. Update a Synapse table with references important for running the table QA reports.
+7. Update a Synapse table with references important for running the table QA reports.
-7. Run the table QA report, which checks the newly updated Synapse tables.
+8. Run the table QA report, which checks the newly updated Synapse tables.
-8. Run the comparison QA report, which compares the newly updated Synapse tables with the previous table version.
+9. Run the comparison QA report, which compares the newly updated Synapse tables with the previous table version.
-9. Generate the drug masking reports.
-The reports are automatically uploaded to Synapse.
+10. Generate the drug masking reports.
-10. Update the case count table on Synapse.
+11. Update the case count table on Synapse.

 ## Installation